-9. The Masters Programme in Public Policy Analysis is aimed at officers in middle management (Higher Executive Officer and Administrative Officer or equivalents) grades across civil service Departments who have potential to advance to more senior levels in the future.
+10. One nomination is sought from Departments/Offices from officers in middle management (Assistant Principal or equivalents) grades across civil service Departments who have potential to advance to more senior levels in the future.

-10. Applicants should:
+11. Applicants should:

-- Have a strategic perspective and understand the relevance of wider departmental, civil service and external issues and recognise their implications in the context of their role; - Possess analytical thinking and understand the role of policy analysis and its application in achieving work objectives; - Possess good communication and influencing skills; - Be able to deliver results and demonstrate an independent and creative approach to problem solving. - Be able to demonstrate a capacity to undertake a demanding academic programme (An Honours Primary Degree or equivalent professional qualification is desirable but not essential). - 11.
-It would also be desirable to have already undertaken some level of basic policy analysis and evaluation training and development.
-This could include completion of CMOD's introductory policy analysis training course, or completion of the Diploma Programme in Public Policy Analysis or other suitable policy analysis related training intervention.
+- Have a strategic perspective and understand the relevance of wider departmental, civil service and external issues and recognise their implications in the context of their role - Possess analytical thinking and understand the role of policy analysis and its application in achieving work objectives - Possess good communication and influencing skills - Be capable of delivering desired results and demonstrate an independent and creative approach to problem solving - Be capable of demonstrating the capacity to undertake a demanding academic programme - Applicants must have a university degree (in any discipline) or professional qualification and meet the requirements for entry to Master's level degree programmes of the National University of Ireland (NUI). - In exceptional cases, applications will be considered from non-graduates, on the basis of relevant work experience gained in his/her employment and where the nominating department is prepared to put forward a supporting business case. - 12.
+It is also desirable that participants should have already undertaken some level of basic policy analysis and evaluation training and development.
+This could include completion of CMOD's introductory policy analysis training course, or completion of the Diploma Programme in Public Policy Analysis or other relevant policy analysis related training intervention.